khlr/SAML-tracer/README.md

 You need to set `xpinstall.signatures.required` to false in Firefox `about:config` to be able to load this `xpi`-file.
 You can then run `firefox samltracer.xpi` (or open the file in Firefox).
 Don't forget to re-enable `xpinstall.signatures.required` when you're done.
+(NB This can only be done in Firefox Developer or Firefox Nightly releases, the main release will NOT let you disable signature checking!)

 License